matthieugomez/sumup/README.md

-- Use the `statistics` option to return any percentile p??
+- Use the `statistics` option to return a specific set of statistics (including any percentile)

 	```sumup hours, by(industry) statistics(p80)```